Position Rank and Title: Assistant Professor/Engineering Technology (Software Quality, Mobile Technologies, Edge Computing)

 Inquiries may be directed to the Department Chair, Dr. Fred Barez, firstname.lastname@example.org

-The work for this faculty position is located in the State of California.
-Employment is contingent upon proof of eligibility to work in the United States.
-Proof of immunization and booster shots against COVID-19 or proof of a medical or religious exemption and compliance with testing protocols is required for employment.
+The work for this faculty position is located in the State of California and requires commuting to the campus.
+Employment is contingent upon US residence and proof of eligibility to work in the United States.
 Satisfactory completion of a background check (including a criminal records check) is required for employment.
 SJSU will make a conditional offer of employment, which may be rescinded if the background check reveals disqualifying information, and/or it is discovered that the candidate knowingly withheld or falsified information.
 Failure to satisfactorily complete the background check may affect the continued employment of a current employee who was conditionally offered the position.

 San José State University: Silicon Valley's Public University